brohit4/CanvasShapes/README.md

         }
     });

-Once the library is initialized you can create a rectangular shape by the following:<br/>
+Once the library is initialized you can create a rectangular shape by the following:

     var shape = new shapesConstructor({
         type: 'RECTANGLE',